 You can read a comprehensive comparison between air and sea freight methods in the UAE here.

 Sometimes, the driver may need to stop at a weigh station to ensure that the vehicle is not overloaded.
 Cargo transportation by air is often the fastest option, but it is also the most expensive.
-Cargo transportation by water is typically slower than by air, but it is often the most economical option.
+Ocean freight rates are typically slower than air freight rates, but it is often the most economical option.
 Water transport is generally done by big ships carrying large quantities of cargo.
 These ships typically journey between ports, picking up and dropping offload.
 Air cargo is usually transported by large all-cargo aircraft specifically designed for this purpose.
 The planes have large load holds that can accommodate large and heavy items.

 Freight Aircraft Types